dotnetconfig/dotnet-config/README.md

 `dotnet-config` provides the following:
 * A well-documented file format than can be hand-edited in any text editor.
 * A dotnet global tool to manage the configuration files (much like `git config`).
-* An API for dotnet tool authors to manage settings programmatically
+* An API for dotnet tool authors to read/write settings.

 By default, configuration files are named `.netconfig` and support three storage levels:
 * Local: current directory and any ancestor directories